 On Saturday, the Maduro government announced it had suspended a directive for all US diplomats to leave Venezuela within 72 hours and instead would allow them to remain in the country while talks for a potential "interests office" take place over the next 30 days.
 Some staff from both embassies had already left by Saturday.

 In addition to the US, Canada, Brazil, Argentina and numerous Latin American countries have also recognized Guaido as interim president.
-Germany, France, the UK and the EU have voiced their
+Germany, France, the UK and the EU have voiced their support, but stopped short of an official endorsement.

 US at UN: Back Venezuelan people